RObert M. Ruiz

 Renee alvarado Porter

 Renee Alvarado Porter is passionate about education and economic development.
-She is the CEO of Scissortail Community Development Corporation, a non-profit serving low income Oklahomans in the areas of economic and workforce development, housing, and healthcare.
-She leads the ChoiceMatters team.
+She is the co-founder of Scissortail Community Development Corporation, a non-profit serving low income Oklahomans in the areas of education, economic and workforce development, housing and healthcare.
+She founded the ChoiceMatters program.

 During her career, she worked for a US Senator, held a political appointment at a federal department, worked for a university, was a manager at USA Today and, during graduate school worked in the London office of a Tulsa, OK-based energy company.